Arthur H. Greenwood

-Arthur Herbert Greenwood (January 31, 1880 – April 26, 1963) was a United States Representative (D) for Indiana for the 2nd District from 1923 to 1933 and for the 7th District from 1933 to 1939.
+Arthur Herbert Greenwood (January 31, 1880 – April 26, 1963) was a United States representative for Indiana's 2nd congressional district from 1923 to 1933 and the 7th district from 1933 to 1939.
 Greenwood was defeated in 1938.

 The Baptist lawyer, farmer and banker graduated from the Indiana University Bloomington in 1905, as well as The George Washington University.
 He served as a member of the board of education for Washington, Indiana, from 1910 to 1916.
 As a lawyer, Greenwood was county attorney of Daviess County 1911–1915, then as prosecuting attorney for the forty-ninth judicial circuit 1916–1918.

 He served in the United States Congress from 1923 to 1939 and was House Majority Whip in the seventy-third Congress.

 He served as a member of a number of commissions including: